ngcrawford/pypgen/README.md

 Welcome to Pypgen (v0.2.0)
 --------------------------

 This is repository contains python classes for calculating Gst, G'st, G''st, D, and calculating the 'estimators' and multilocus parameters of each of these diversity measures (Hedrick, 2005; Jost, 2008; Masatoshi Nei, 1973; Nei & Chesser, 1983).
-I hav

- SNPwise and sliding window
+TO DO: Complete ReWrite of README

 - Sliding window analysis (vcf_sliding_window.py)
 - Per SNP analysis (vcf_snpwise_fstats.py)